abhinay-techx/Namma_metro/Readme.md

 ### License

-This project is licensed under the MIT - see the [LICENSE.md] file for details.
+This project is licensed under the MIT.

 ### Acknowledgements